jameshanlon/cheese/cheese/pages/overview.md

 - We recruited [Maddy Longhurst](/governance#maddy-longhurst) as our Survey Manager, trained new Energy Tracers and worked with new volunteers.

-The spread of survey locations:
+The spread of phase-four survey locations:

 <a data-lightbox="achievements" href="{{url_for('.assets', filename='images/2018-19-survey-locations.png')}}">
   <img src="{{'images/2018-19-survey-locations.png'|thumbnail('400x400')}}" class="img-thumbnail img-fluid mx-auto d-block">